Foundations of Static and Dynamic Absolute Concentration Robustness: Basic Definitions of Static ACR and Dynamic ACR in real dynamical systems

-\begin{remark} We will informally call a system a {\em wide (respectively: narrow, full) basin dynamic ACR system} if there is only one dynamic ACR variable and this dynamic ACR variable is a wide (respectively: narrow, full) basin dynamic ACR variable.
-We avoid such language if there are multiple dynamic ACR variables, stating the basin status of each dynamic ACR variable separately. \end{remark}

-\begin{proposition} Consider a dynamical system $\DD: \dot x = f(x)$, $x \in \R^n_{\ge 0}$.
-Then the following hold for $\DD$. \been \item $\DD$ has a unique positive steady state if and only if every variable is a static ACR variable. \item If $\DD$ has a globally attracting positive steady state (i.e. the basin of attraction is the positive orthant) then every variable is a full basin dynamic ACR variable. \item If every variable is a dynamic ACR variable then $\DD$ has a globally attracting positive steady state. \enen \end{proposition} \begin{proof} The first two statements are immediate from the definitions.
-Now suppose that every variable is a dynamic ACR variable, so for any $i \in \{1,\ldots,n\}$, $x_i$ is a dynamic ACR variable with dynamic ACR value $a_i^*$.
-This implies that $a^*= (a_1^*, \ldots, a_n^*)$ is a positive steady state, because for any initial condition that is compatible with $a^*$ that trajectory must converge to $a^*$.
-In particular, a trajectory originating at $a^*$ must converge to, and therefore remain at, $a^*$.
-Furthermore, since every variable is dynamic ACR, there is a small neighborhood of $a^*$ in $\R^n_{\ge 0}$ such that for any initial value in the neighborhood, trajectories converge to $a^*$.
-This implies that $\dim(\spn(\Im(f))) = n$ and so $a^*$ is globally attracting. \end{proof} \begin{corollary} If every variable in a dynamical system $\DD$ is dynamic ACR then every variable in $\DD$ is full basin dynamic ACR. \end{corollary}
+\begin{theorem} The following hold for a dynamical system $\DD: \dot x = f(x)$, $x \in \R^n_{\ge 0}$. \been \item $\DD$ has a unique positive steady state if and only if every variable is a static ACR variable. \item If $\DD$ has a globally attracting positive steady state (i.e. the basin of attraction is the positive orthant) then every variable is a full basin dynamic ACR variable. \item If every variable is a dynamic ACR variable then $\DD$ has a globally attracting positive steady state. \enen \end{theorem} \begin{proof} The first two statements are immediate from the definitions.